The Big Event

-On April 20, 2013, a total of 750 UT Arlington students, faculty, staff, and community members performed community service throughout the Metroplex.
-The event's theme for 2013 was "Educate.
-Serve.
-Impact."
+On April 12, 2014, a total of 764 UT Arlington students, faculty, staff, and community members performed community service throughout the Metroplex.
+The event's theme for 2014 was "Building Community One Hand at a Time"

 In 1982, Joe Nussbaum, then vice president of the Student Government Association at Texas A&M University, began The Big Event as a way to say thank you to Bryan-College Station — a community continuously supporting the university.
 Thirty years later, The Big Event has grown to become the largest one-day student-run service project in the United States, presently occurring at 72 universities, including UT Arlington.